 Most bulk handling business managers wouldn’t hire unqualified employees.
 But so many of them do employ under-qualified workers.
 Sometimes employees become under-qualified due to changing bulk handling technology or the development of new conveying methods.
 Don’t get me wrong; training does come at a cost.
-The two biggest resources used for job training are time and money.
+The two most significant resources used for job training are time and money.
 Some of the excuses which we have experienced not to train employees are:

 - “We are too busy to learn something new right now.”